pythseq/gigadb-website/docs/DOCKER.md

 $ cp yii2-laradock/env-gigadb yii2-laradock/.env
 ```

-Chef-Solo is used to create a number of website source files from templates.
-The
+Chef-Solo is used to create a number of GigaDB source files from templates to
+configure the running of the website.

+:exclamation: To do: Docker should generate these website configuration files
+so that website config values are kept in yii2-laradock directory!
+Currently,
+configuration values are duplicated in yii2-laradock and chef directories.

-values to configure various variables in these template files come from a
+The values to configure various variables in these template files come from a
 `docker.json` file located in the `gigadb-website/chef/environments`
 directory.
 This file can be created by copying the `docker.json.sample`
 into a new file called `docker.json`: